rffontenelle/python-docs-tx-translations/docs/placeholders.rst

 One way to create a list of placeholders is to navigate through a bunch of translation files (po file) or translation templates (pot files) with the proper regular expression pattern.

-    **NOTE:** The commands below are set to be run from the root directory of a language team's repository, or from CPython's Docs directory after generating pot files.
+    **NOTE:** The commands below are set to be run from the root directory of a language team's repository, or from CPython's Docs directory after generating pot files (directory cpython/Doc/locales/pot).

 To list two-part roles (e.g. :py:data:\`) and then one-part roles (e.g. :class:\`), each output ordered by number of occurence: